 - Diabetes

-- Brittle asthma

 - Autism

-- Hearing problems
+- Hearing impairment

 - Visual problems

+- Epilepsy

+- Migraine

 Also, there are 20 children with significant emotional problems who require consistent close monitoring and support in order to thrive within the school environment.

 For further details see the school's Inclusion Policy (available from the school office).